Board of Directors

 Steve Klitsch, Secretary

-Steve is president and owner of Creative Concepts Remodeling, Inc. providing home improvement services in Montgomery and Fredrick counties.
+Steve is president and owner of Hire Me, LLC (MD HIC 88329) providing home improvement services in Montgomery and Fredrick counties.
 He is very active with the National Association of the Remodeling Industry (NARI).
 Currently, he is the NARI Mid-Maryland Chapter President.
 Steve has represented Maryland homeowners, as an expert witness, in cases involving home improvement fraud and breach of contract.
 His passion is to lower consumer complaints against home improvement contractors and raise consumer awareness about home improvement fraud.
 Steve has been in the home improvement field for over forty years.
 Steve has Bachelor of Science degree in Business Administration and a Master of Distance Education and E-learning both from the University of Maryland University College.

 Richard S. Gordon